Mandelic Acid: Why It's A+ For Sensitive Skin, How To Use It & Best Products

 |Skin type||Sensitive + dry + average||Average + oily + acne-prone|

 You can find mandelic acid in a smattering of exfoliating cleansers, serums, creams, and masks—these are our favorites on the market.

 Shop these products:

 If you're looking for a gentler acid fit for sensitive skin, may we suggest this underrated option?
-Mandelic acid has a larger molecular weight, which makes it penetrate slower and cause less irritation—yet it has some unique benefits that make it one supercharged ingredient.
+Mandelic acid has a larger molecular weight, which makes it penetrate slower and cause less irritation—yet it has some unique benefits including. improving cell turnover, fading dark spots and unclogging pores.

 Jamie Schneider is the Beauty Editor at mindbodygreen.
 She has a B.A. in Organizational Studies and English from the University of Michigan, and her work has appeared in Coveteur, The Chill Times, and more.
 In her role at mbg, she reports on everything from the top beauty industry trends, to the gut-skin connection and the microbiome, to the latest expert makeup hacks.
 She currently lives in Brooklyn, New York.